-The drought surcharge will only affect those residential customers using above 300 gallons per day average in a billing period.
+Effective until June 30, 2022, the previous drought surcharge will only affect those residential customers using above 300 gallons per day average in a billing period.
 For example, if the billing period is 60 days, you would not be assessed the drought surcharge for the first 18,000 gallons (60 days x 300 gallons per day).
 Only water use above that 300 gallons per day average will be billed the $1.00 per 1,000 gallons.
 The drought surcharge is applicable to all water use for non-residential customers.

 - What mandatory water use restrictions are in place?